• Laura Yassky, Licensed Clinical Mental Health Counselor Associate

 211 East Six Forks Road, Raleigh, North Carolina 27609

 SoCorro Miles is a Licensed Clinical Social Worker (LCSW) in Raleigh, North Carolina and has been in practice for 13 years.
-They treat Domestic Abuse, Bipolar Disorder, Family Caregiving Stress.
+They treat Domestic Abuse, Relationship(s) with Friends/Roommates, Life Transitions.

 At Solace we think therapy truly works when you are truly Seen and Heard.
 Stop the suffering and give us a try.